DanielCiccC/DanielCiccC.github.io/FINM3406/notes/lecture3.md

  - Initial Pricing of Asset based on Financial Pack - Budget, Outgoings recovery model, Tenancy Schedule
  - Initial review of documents provided in data room
  - Multiple pricing scenarios and sensitivity analysis
-   - not uncommon to pay $50-150 for an unsuccessful property purchase
+   - not uncommon to pay $50-150K for an unsuccessful property purchase
 2. Engage Consultants
- - Usually only applicable in complicated transactions such as large scale retail for a market / trade area analysis s
+ - Usually only applicable in complicated transactions such as large scale retail for a market / trade area analysis
 3. First Round Bids
   - Submission of First Round Bids to Agents
   - Includes price and terms
     - i.e. $80,500,000, subject to FIRB Approval, subject to Board Approval, 60 day settlement, subject to Due Diligence period of 4 weeks etc etc
-- NOTE: look at them, how compliant are they to community objective, etc. Aligns to policy objective to what the seller has
+- NOTE: look at them, how compliant are they to community objective, etc. Aligns to policy objective to what the seller has outlined
 4. Second Round Bids
   - Shortlisted parties (usually 3) are invited to provide a second round bid
   - Usually a higher/ more competitive bid based on sensitivity analysis, market assessment undertaken throughout first round bids and assumption clarification